 While every job in cyber security has its own specific requirements, all positions require certain attitudes and personality traits.
 Maayan Cohen Haziz, CyberProof’s Global Director of Human Resources, gives some examples of the key characteristics her team looks for in the candidates she considers.

 “We need people who have the ability to thrive in a fast-paced, ever-changing environment,” says Maayan.
 “While some of the training you need to succeed in cyber can be learned on the job, being the kind of person who is excited to take on new challenges that are outside of your comfort zone is something you need to bring to the table.
 It’s got to be part of your personality.”

-Particularly in the era of COVID-19, being a team player has been (perhaps ironically!) more important than ever.
+Particularly in the era of COVID-19 [remote work], being a team player has been (perhaps ironically!) more important than ever.
 “At CyberProof, people get the help they need – it’s a very friendly company,” says Maayan.
-“The proof is in the 265 new employees we brought into the company during COVID-19, and in the success of our virtual onboarding and orientation programs.
+“The proof is in the success of our virtual onboarding and orientation programs.
 Aside from being bright and having relevant experience, we’re looking for people who see themselves as part of a team even when they’re working remotely.”